msakuta/rustograd/README.md

 # Rustograd

-An experimental implementation of autograd in Rust
+An experimental implementation of reverse-mode, define-and-run autograd in Rust

 ## Overview